Parabola-Inscribed Poncelet Polygons Derived from the Bicentric Family: Loci of parabola-inscribed triangles

 \section{Loci of parabola-inscribed triangles}

-Referring to \cref{fig:n=3}, consider a Poncelet family $T$ of triangles inscribed in a parabola $\P$ and circumscribing a focus-centered circle.
-Let $F=(-f,0)$ and $V=(0,0)$ denote focus and vertex, respectively, where $f$ is the focal distance.
+Referring to \cref{fig:n=3}, consider a Poncelet family $T$ of triangles inscribed in a parabola $\P$, and circumscribed about a focus-centered circle.
+Let $F=[-f,0]$ and $V=[0,0]$ denote focus and vertex, respectively, where $f$ is the focal distance.
 Consider a circle $\C$ centered at $F$ with radius $r$.

 \begin{proposition} $\P$ and $\C$ will admit a Poncelet family of triangles iff $r/f=2(\sqrt{2}-1)$. \end{proposition}

 \begin{proof} Consider the Poncelet triangle with two parallel sides shown in \cref{fig:n=3-proof}, inscribed in the parabola $y=x^2/(4f)$, where $f$ is the focal length.
 At $x=r$ the parabola must be at $y=f-r$, i.e., $f-r=r^2/(4f)$, and the result follows. \end{proof}